TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 Nathan MacPherson - Introduction, Specifications and Constraints

-Jack Tolleson - Resources, Budget, Introduction of Formulating the Problem, Background
+Jack Tolleson - Resources, Budget, Formulating the Problem, Background

-Noah Beaty - Measures of Success, half of Survey of Existing Solutions
+Noah Beaty - Measures of Success, Industrial Solutions of the  Survey of Existing Solutions

 Allison Givens - Formulating the Problem, Background, Personnel, Timeline

-Lewis Forrest Bates -
+Lewis Forrest Bates - Specific Implications, Broader Implications, Ethics, and Responsibility as Engineers, DIY Solutions of the Survey of Existing Solutions

 All - Proofreading and Editing